GaraninR/Boostise/README.md

 ### API Documentation

-As a API Doc server we use Swagger
+As an API Doc server, we use Swagger
 For running Swagger:
 Go to BoostiseBack/swagger and run start_swagger.sh

-## How to run solution
+## How to run the solution

 ### Running Back API Server